Percentile Calculator

 Solution

-We have already arranged our data set in ascending order as follows.
+Our dataset is already arranged in ascending order as follows:

 CAD 16,000, CAD 18,000, CAD 18,000, CAD 20,000, CAD 21,000, CAD 21,000, CAD 22,000, CAD 23,000, CAD 24,000, CAD 24,000, CAD 25,000, CAD 26,000, CAD 28,000

-We will find the 35th percentile locator in the second step using the percentile locator formula.
+First, we will find the 35th percentile locator using the formula:

 $$Percentile\ locator (L)=\left( \frac{p}{100}×(n-1) \right)+1$$